 - 1 cup coconut water or water

-- 1/2 – 1 cup fresh raspberries or other fresh berries of choice
+- 1/2 – 1 cup fresh raspberries (depending on how much raspberry flavor you want)

 - 1/2 tsp fresh lemon zest

-- 2 – 3 Tbsp honey or other natural light sweetener to taste
+- 2 – 3 Tbsp honey or other light sweetener of choice to taste

 - Add all ingredients to a blender.